alainvanhoof/alpine_powerdns/README.md

 Role Name
 =========

-Configure PowerDNS (authoritive and/or recursor)  on Apline Linux
+Configure PowerDNS 4.2 (authoritive and/or recursor) on 3.11 Apline Linux

 Requirements
 ------------

 A connection to a postgresql database for the authoritive server.
-Use alainvanhoof/alpine_postgresql for example
+Use alainvanhoof/alpine_postgresql for example of a postgresql on Alpine

 Role Variables
 --------------